rai-inst/sceniris/README.md

 [scene_synthesizer](https://github.com/NVlabs/scene_synthesizer), [curobo](https://curobo.org/)

 ### Maintainance Disclaimer
 The project will be under light maintenance.
 No feature development guaranteed.
-We welcome any bug reports or PRs help us to improve the project.
+We welcome any bug reports or PRs that help us to improve the project.